-5. Service delivery
+5. Service Delivery

 - 5.1 Inspection Programmes.
-The premise profile for food and animal feed is described in 4.4 above. - 5.1.1 The level of inspection and intervention at both food and animal feed businesses has been set to make best use of available resources and in the light of the Government report "Reducing Administrative Burdens: Effective Inspection and Enforcement".
-This concluded that (amongst other findings): - Comprehensive risk assessment should be the foundation of all regulators enforcement programmes. - There should be no inspections without a reason, and data requirements for less risky businesses should be lower than for riskier businesses. - Resources released from unnecessary inspections should be redirected towards advice to improve compliance. - 5.1.2 A further report has been published by an independent farming regulation task force (McDonald Review) entitled: "Striking a balance: reducing burdens; increasing responsibility; earning recognition".
+The premise profile for food and animal feed is described in 4.4 ante. - 5.1.1 The level of inspection and intervention at both food and animal feed businesses has been set to make best use of available resources and in the light of the Government report "Reducing Administrative Burdens: Effective Inspection and Enforcement".
+This concluded that (amongst other findings): - Comprehensive risk assessment should be the foundation of all regulators' enforcement programmes. - There should be no inspections without a reason, and data requirements for less risky businesses should be lower than for riskier businesses. - Resources released from unnecessary inspections should be redirected towards advice to improve compliance.

+A further report has been published by an independent farming regulation task force (McDonald Review) entitled: "Striking a balance: reducing burdens; increasing responsibility; earning recognition".

-One of the key outcomes within the report was to ask regulators to develop and demonstrate a new targeted and fairer approach to inspection and enforcement, including a risk based approach to the targeting of inspection.
+One of the key outcomes within the report was to ask Regulators to: "Develop and demonstrate a new targeted and fairer approach to inspection and enforcement" and risk based targeting of inspection.

-- 5.1.3 The food standards inspection programme is based on the objective of carrying out inspections at high-risk premises at least once a year, at upper medium risk premises at least once every two years and at lower medium risk premises every five years.
+5.1.2 The food standards inspection programme is based on the objective of carrying out inspections at high-risk premises at least once a year, at upper medium risk premises at least once every two years and at lower medium risk premises every five years.
 All premises may be the subject of some form of appropriate intervention when relevant intelligence is received.
 Low risk premises may be subject to other enforcement activities, which will help to assess the degree of statutory compliance by businesses.
-Risk assessments are regularly updated, particularly when an intervention is carried out. - 5.1.4 The Food Standards Agency has issued the Food Law Code of Practice ("the Code").
-Food standards enforcement work during 2016/17 will be carried out substantially in accordance with the Code.
+Risk assessments (or inspection ratings) have been carried out using the national scheme provided by the National Trading Standards Board Risk Assessment Scheme (Sept 2012).
+Risk assessments are regularly updated, particularly when an intervention is carried out.

+The Food Standards Agency has revised the Food Law Code of Practice ("the Code").
+Food standards enforcement work during 2017/18 will be carried out substantially in accordance with the Code.
 The Code requires high risk premises to be subject to some sort of intervention every year and medium risk premises once every two years.
 In Leicestershire the five-yearly intervention programme for low-risk premises will be supplemented by intelligence-led or project-based interventions.

-These will be one or more of the following, as defined in the Code: - Monitoring
+These will be one or more of the following, as defined in the Code:-